it-dept-cis/RABET-V-Pilot/WorkingModel/README.md

 See [RABET-V Framework](RabetVFramework.md).

 ## Registered Technology Providers
 The RABET-V Program is a continuous operation with participating technology providers known as Registered Technology Providers (RTPs).
-To be a RABET-V Registered Technology Provider, the technology provider must submit a complete RTP request, have at least one product verified by RABET-V, and agree to the RABET-V Program Committement.
+To be a RABET-V Registered Technology Provider, the technology provider must submit a complete RTP request, have at least one product verified by RABET-V, and agree to the RABET-V Program Committment.
 All current Registered Technology Providers will be listed on the RABET-V Program Portal.
 For the Pilot Program, each pilot participant will be considered an RTP.

 ### Registered Technology Provider Request Package
 Technology providers must submit a completed request package to become an RTP.
 A complete package will contain the following information: